 Causes of diffuse spasm

 This is seen mainly in the lower esophagus just above the stomach.
-In addition, a specialized area of muscle tissue called a lower esophageal sphincter may be too tight, making it difficult for food or liquids to enter the stomach.
+In addition, a specialized area of muscle tissue called a lower esophageal sphincter might be too tight, making it difficult for food or liquids to enter the stomach.

 The esophageal sphincter muscle is found at the junction of the esophagus and the stomach.

-The work of esophageal sphincter muscle is to act as a one-way valve, allowing food to enter the stomach and prevent it from returning to the esophagus.
+The work of the esophageal sphincter muscle is to act as a one-way valve, allowing food to enter the stomach and prevent it from returning to the esophagus.